 I have a chance to go to Laos but am unsure of the route I should go for as it was a random last minute idea and i have to be in thailand be mid april.

 Even if you only have 12 days, take it!
 Head up to Luang Prabang for a week - it's a World Heritage area and rightly so.
 Wonderful place and lots to do both in and around the town.
-You can either fly up from Bangkok or if you are in the north of Thailand, cross the Mekong at Nong Khai to Vientienne and then fly from there. almost 7 years ago
+You can either fly up from Bangkok or if you are in the north of Thailand, cross the Mekong at Nong Khai to Vientienne and then fly from there. about 7 years ago

 I did a two week trip in 2009 and had an amazing time in Laos.
 Here's roughly what my itinerary was: